yorktips/EjbSessionBean_Jboss8/readme.txt

 3. HelloWordSessionClient makes a remote lookup for this EJB

-4. In Wildfly, for remote access to EJBs, use the ejb: namespace with the following syntax:
+4. In JBOSS, for remote access to EJBs, use the ejb: namespace with the following syntax:

    For stateless beans:
       ejb:<app-name>/<module-name>/<distinct-name>/<bean-name>!<fully-qualified-classname-of-the-remote-interface>